20936 Nemrut Dagi: Orbit and classification

 Nemrut Dagi belongs to the dynamical group of Hungaria asteroids, which form the innermost dense concentration of asteroids in the Solar System.
 It orbits the Sun in the inner main-belt at a distance of 1.7–2.0 AU once every 2 years and 6 months (922 days; semi-major axis of 1.85 AU).
 Its orbit has an eccentricity of 0.10 and an inclination of 19° with respect to the ecliptic.
-Nemrut Dagi is also an outer Mars-grazer, as its orbit has a perihelion (1.667 AU) slightly below the aphelion of Mars (1.67 AU), not crossing the Red Plant's osculating orbit.
+Nemrut Dagi is also an outer Mars-grazer, as its orbit has a perihelion (1.667 AU) slightly below the aphelion of Mars (1.67 AU), not crossing the Red Planet's osculating orbit.
 It is classified as an "inner main-belt asteroid" in the JPL's data base, where it would be labelled a Mars-crosser if it had a perihelion of 1.666 AU or less.
 The asteroid's observation arc begins with its observation as at Palomar Observatory in February 1953, or 18 years prior to its official discovery in 1971.